erik-404err/snapdrop-tray/README.md

 Thanks to the electon-team for https://www.electronjs.org/!

-Thanks to the Snapdrop-team for https://snapdrop.net/! [github](https://github.com/RobinLinus/snapdrop)
+Thanks to the Snapdrop-team for https://snapdrop.net/! ([GitHub Repository](https://github.com/RobinLinus/snapdrop))

 ## Installation:
 Im working on building this as an app, currently its just code.
 To install it now, open a Terminal (after installing 'git' and 'npm') run this command: